 According to an article in the journal American Family Physician, researchers have found that supplements containing as much as 1,000 times the recommended daily allowance (RDA) are safe.

 The body does not absorb vitamin B-12 well.
-In fact, research suggests that the body absorbs just 9.7 micrograms (mcg) of a 500 mcg dose, which is just 2%.
+In fact,

 According to the ODS, the RDA of vitamin B-12 by age is as follows: